Learn more about the indexing queue in the Algolia Academy.Visit Algolia Academy

-The indexing queue processes updates to products, categories, pages, and any other data by sending the updates to our servers asynchronously.
-This way, the data in Magento and on our servers will be up to date at all times, providing the best user experience for the customers.
+Before your users can search your Magento data, you need to upload it to Algolia’s servers in a process called indexing.
+The indexing queue sends updates to products, categories, pages, and other data to Algolia’s servers asynchronously.
+This way, the data in Magento and on Algolia’s servers is always up to date, providing the best user experience.

-Because the queue processes asynchronously, the Magento administrator does not have to wait after every change until the index is updated.
+Because the indexing queue works asynchronously in the background, the Magento administrator doesn’t have to wait after every change.

 Configuring the queue

-To enable the indexing queue, navigate to Stores > Configuration > Algolia Search > Indexing Queue/Cron in the Magento administration.
+To enable the queue, go to Stores > Configuration > Algolia Search > Indexing Queue/Cron in the Magento dashboard.

-All queued operations will be stored in the database, in a table called
+All queued operations are stored in the database, in the table

-By default, the queue will run no more than 10 operations at a time.
+By default, the queue runs up to 5 operations at the same time.

-To find out how many operations the server can handle, the following process can be followed:
+To find out how many operations the server can handle, you can try the following (this example assumes that the indexing queue runs every 5 minutes):

 - Turn off the cron job.